mcneel/developer.rhino3d.com/content/en/guides/compute/deploy-to-iis/index.md

 1. In the **Actions** pane on the right, click **Stop** to stop the web server.
 {{< image url="/images/iis_manager.png" alt="/images/iis_manager.png" class="image_center" width="100%" >}}

-Now that the IIS web server has been stopped, we need to go and modify the **web.config* file for rhino.compute.
+Now that the IIS web server has been stopped, we need to go and modify the **web.config* file for Rhino.Compute.
 The [web.config](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/iis/web-config?view=aspnetcore-6.0) file is a file that is read by IIS and the ASP.NET Core module to configure an which is hosted by IIS.

 1. Open a **File Explorer** window and navigate to *C:\inetpub\wwwroot\aspnet_client\system_web\4_0_30319\rhino.compute*.
 At the end of this directory, you should see a file labled **web.config**.
 Note, you may need to click on the **View** tab and click the checkbox to turn on **file name extensions**.
 Open the web.config file with **Notepad** or any other text editor you prefer.